 Mackenzie Global Equity & Income Team

-- Mackenzie US Dividend Fund returned 3.7% during Q4 2016 and has now returned 16.4%, annualized, since inception.
-This compares with the S&P 500 Total Return Index ($CDN) Q4 return of 6.4% and 17.3%, annualized, since inception of the Fund.
-Stock selection in consumer discretionary and financials detracted from performance over the quarter.
+- Mackenzie US Dividend Fund returned 4.3% during Q4 2017 and has now returned 16.0%, annualized, since inception.
+This compares with the S&P 500 Total Return Index ($CDN) Q4 return of 7.3% and 16.4%, annualized, since inception of the Fund.
+Stock selection in the Consumer Discretionary and Consumer Staples sectors contributed positively to performance.
+Stock selection in the Healthcare sector detracted from quarterly performance in Q4.

 What contributed positively to performance?